 The committee gives preference to veterans, disabled individuals, or minority students.
 Successful applicants should attend one of the universities listed on the scholarship website.
 This is one of the top computer science scholarships for women in STEM.
 But you must display superior academic performance.

 National Organization of Gay and Lesbian Scientists and Technical Professionals

 The National Organization of Gay and Lesbian Scientists and Technical Professionals sponsors the annual Out to Innovate Scholarship.
-Two $5,000 scholarships are awarded — one to an undergraduate student, and one to a graduate student.
-To be eligible, applicants must be lesbian, gay, bisexual, transgender, or queer.
-They must also be pursuing a degree in science, technology, engineering, or mathematics.
-The application process includes a questionnaire and a personal statement.
+There are two $5,000 scholarships.
+One given to an undergraduate student, and one for graduate students.

 Ralph W. Schrader Graduate Diversity Scholarship